prajwalanand/surfstore/README.md

 ## Usage

-1. Only after you have implemented all the methods and completed the `Setup` steps, run the `build.sh` script provided with the starter code.
-This should create 2 executables in the `bin` folder inside your starter code directory.
+1. After you have completed the `Setup` steps, run the `build.sh` script provided with the starter code.
+This should create 2 executables in the `bin` folder inside your code directory.

 ```shell
 > ./build.sh